-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with knee pain as well as groundbreaking Stem Cell Therapy for Knees.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with knee pain as well as groundbreaking Stem Cell Therapy for Knees.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 Our Brooklyn pain specialists are best in region.
 We were selected to be a part of the international medical team for the Rio Olympic Games.